minsoocho-hj/vanilajs-api-news/README.md

 ### 💪 For Improving

-- Focus to current added task in List.
+- Design
-- Detailed media query feature
+- Add pagenation